 The Galaxy Publications Library lists every publication we know of that is about, references, or mentions Galaxy.
 We started tracking publications partway through 2011, so this may be an undercount for that year and previous years.

 Here are the tags on papers in the Galaxy Publications Library as of August 2021:

 - Methods: The number of methods papers continues to grow every year.

 - UsePublic: UsePublic papers (papers that use a publicly accessible Galaxy server other than UseGalaxy.org) is the fastest growing category, and there have been more UsePublic papers than UseMain (main = UseGalaxy.org) since 2015.

 Galaxy is available in a number of ways.
 While most installations of Galaxy are private, many groups support Galaxy instances in many different forms, including publicly accessible servers, Galaxy instance that can be easily launched on research and commercial clouds, containers, and virtual machines.
 Prior to 2019 we counted only publicly accessible servers.
 Moving forward we are tracking many ways to use galaxy.

 In late 2017 the project started tracking which specific platforms (besides usegalaxy.org) that were used or referenced in publications.
-Here are the platforms that have been mentioned in more than 10 publications since we started tracking this.
+Here are the platforms that have been mentioned in more than 30 publications since we started tracking this, as of August 2021.

 The Galaxy Project Tool Shed contains contributed software and workflows that can be installed at any Galaxy site.

 As the Galaxy events calendar and archive show, the Galaxy community is globally active, with around 100 events per year for the past several years.
 Galaxy Community Conferences are the flagship event of the Galaxy community.
-GCC has met annually since 2010 and has had over 200 participants since the 2012 meeting.
+GCC has met annually since 2010 and has had over 200 participants every year since 2012.

 All of the underlying numbers are available as TSV files.
 Contact Galaxy Outreach if you would like copies.